Tom-Hermann/Tom-Hermann/README.md

 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-Profile-informational?style=flat&logo=linkedin&logoColor=white&color=0D76A8)](https://www.linkedin.com/in/tom-hermann/)
 [![Visits Badge](https://badges.pufler.dev/visits/Tom-Hermann/Epitech-Lobby-Project/)](https://github.com/Tom-Hermann/Epitech-Lobby-Project)

-Hi, I'm Tom Hermann, a computer science student.
+## Hi, I'm Tom Hermann, a computer science student.
 Feel free to share and star if you like a project or if it was useful to you.

-Have a nice life.
+### **Have a nice life**.

+---

 <!-- GitHub stat -->